Holomorphic disks and the disk potential for a fibered Lagrangian: Applications

 \subsubsection{Constructing the family}

-By the Arnold-Louville theorem (see for example \cite[Thm 1.2]{BolsinovFomenko}) we can take a $T^n$-equivariant symplectic chart of $U\cong T^n\times B_r (0)$ which maps the torus $T_{\alpha_1\dots \alpha_{n}}$ at $(\alpha_1,\dots \alpha_{n})$ to the torus
+By the Arnold-Louville theorem (see for example \cite[Thm 1.2]{BolsinovFomenko}) we can take a $T^n$-equivariant symplectic chart of $U\cong T^n\times B_r (0)$ which maps the torus $T_{\alpha_1\cdots \alpha_{n}}$ at $(\alpha_1,\dots, \alpha_{n})$ to the torus

 in an equivariant way and such that the symplectic form on $U$ is the pullback of $\omega_0=\sum_i d\alpha_i\wedge d\theta_i$.
-To trivialize $E$ over the neighborhood $U$, we use some lift of the $T^n$ action over this neighborhood. $\pi\vert_U$ is $T^n$-equivariant and we can apply Theorem \ref{moment} to obtain a toric connection over $U$.
-Next, take a generic trivialization $\Psi$ of this new symplectic form over a simply connected neighborhood that intersects $\cl{n}$.
-By $T^k$ invariance of the connection and triviality of the connection around each torus factor, we can extend $\Psi$ to a toric neighborhood of $\cl{n}$.
+To trivialize $E$ over the neighbourhood $U$, we use some lift of the $T^n$ action over this neighbourhood. $\pi\vert_U$ is $T^n$-equivariant and we can apply Theorem \ref{moment} to obtain a toric connection over $U$.
+Next, take a generic trivialization $\Psi$ of this new symplectic form over a simply connected neighbourhood that intersects $\cl{n}$.
+By $T^k$ invariance of the connection and triviality of the connection around each torus factor, we can extend $\Psi$ to a toric neighbourhood of $\cl{n}$.

 As in the above example, we can assume that parallel transport around any base torus $T^n$ is a linear torus action and thus reduces to a $T^k$ action.
 Since $\delta$ is the moment map for this $T^k$ action with zero average, we can assume that $\delta^{-1}(0)$ is $\cl{k}$ with respect to this action.
 Define the family of Lagrangians in the above trivialization.